openMetaAnalysis/Blood-draw-anemia-prevention-with-conservative-phlebotomy/README.md

 A living systematic review

-**Clinical summary:** This meta-analysis suggests that conservative phlebotomy *pending* effective at reducing transufusions due to iatrogenic anemia.
-The heterogenteity as measured by I2 was '[pending](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at xx%.
+**Clinical summary:** This meta-analysis suggests that conservative phlebotomy *is not* effective at reducing transufusions due to iatrogenic anemia.
+The heterogenteity as measured by I2 was '[moderate](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 54%.
+Among the two studies that with multiple interventions that included at least returning to patients deadspace volumes from in-line arterial sets and the use of small-sized blood collection tubes, there was a strong but statistically insignificant reduction in the proportion of patients requiring transfusion.

 [Keep current with this topic](Keep-up.md)